tajemniktv/TajsMod/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Suggest an idea or improvement
+about: Suggest an idea, improvement, or new option for Taj's Mod
-title: '[FEATURE] '
+title: "[FEATURE] "
-labels: enhancement
+labels: ["enhancement"]
-assignees: ''
+assignees: ""
 ---

-## Is this related to a problem?
-A clear description of what the problem is.
-Ex.
-"I'm always frustrated when..."
+## ✅ Summary
+One sentence: what would you like added/changed?

+## 🎯 Problem / Motivation
+What problem does this solve?
+Example: “I’m frustrated when…” / “It’s hard to…” / “I wish I could…”

-## Describe the Solution
+## 💡 Proposed Solution
-A clear description of what you want to happen.
+Describe what you want to happen (preferred UX / behavior).

+### UI / UX (if relevant)
+- Where would it live? (settings panel, HUD button, hotkey, etc.)
+- What should the user click / see?

+## 🔧 Scope
+How big is this feature?
+- [ ] Small (quick tweak / small option)
+- [ ] Medium (new setting / moderate logic)
+- [ ] Large (multi-part feature; needs planning)

+## ⚠️ Constraints / Compatibility
+- Any performance concerns?
+- Any keybind conflicts?
+- Should it be **opt-in** / default-off?
+- Should it affect multiplayer / co-op behavior? (if applicable)

-## Alternatives Considered
+## 🔁 Alternatives Considered
-Any alternative solutions or features you've considered.

-## Additional Context
-Add any other context, mockups, or screenshots about the feature request here.
+What other approaches would be acceptable?

+## 🧪 Acceptance Criteria
+How do we know it’s “done”? (bullet list)
+- [ ]
+- [ ]
+- [ ]

+## 📷 Mockups / Examples
+Screenshots, drawings, references, clips, or examples from other mods/games.

-## Category
+## 🗂️ Category
 - [ ] Visual/UI
 - [ ] QoL/Utility
 - [ ] Gameplay (opt-in)
+- [ ] Performance
+- [ ] Accessibility
 - [ ] Other

+## 🧠 Additional Context
+Anything else that might help (use case, why it matters, edge cases).